nus-cs2103-AY2021S2/ip/docs/README.md

 ### Add a task :  `todo`, `deadline`, `event`

 There are three different tasks, namely, todo, event and deadline.
-<br> There are different commands used to facilitate the adding of different tasks to the program as seen below.
+<br> Differents commands are used to facilitate the adding of different tasks to the program as seen below.

 Notes:
 * Commands are case-insensitive and the program only accepts commands typed in lower alphabets.